elenaf9/zCore-Tutorial/docs/src/fuchsia.md

-# Fuchsia OS 和 Zircon 微内核
+# Fuchsia OS and Zircon microkernel